ojalaquellueva/TNRSapi/README.md

 * Also see API parameters section at start of tnrs_api_example.php
 * For TNRS options and defaults, see params.php
 * Make sure that test file (testfile.csv) is available in $DATADIR (as set in params.php)

+#### R Example

+For an example of accessing the TNRS API in R, see: `http://bien.nceas.ucsb.edu/bien/tools/tnrs/tnrs-api-r-example/`

 ## VI.
 References
 ﻿Boyle, B., N. Hopkins, Z. Lu, J. A. Raygoza Garay, D. Mozzherin, T. Rees, N. Matasci, M. L. Narro, W. H. Piel, S. J. Mckay, S. Lowry, C. Freeland, R. K. Peet, and B. J. Enquist.
 2013.
 The taxonomic name resolution service: An online tool for automated standardization of plant names.
 BMC Bioinformatics 14(1):16.